WorkTime – time tracking software

 Question 2 helps you to evaluate what you should be doing.

 If you have an hour between classes and nothing else to do, fine.
 (Really, an hour between classes and nothing to do?)
-If you were there to do research for an article/essay, it helps to be reminded of that goal.
+If you were there to research an article/essay, it helps to be reminded of that goal.
 Especially if you are on one of those infinite-scrolling sites to which there is just no end in sight.

 Question 3 helps you to decide what you want to do next.